justarandomguyintheinternet/CP77_radioExt/README.md

 	```
 - Each station is a folder inside the `radios` folder, containing a `metadata.json` file, which contains the information regarding the station
 - So to create a new radio station firstly create a new folder inside the `radios` folder, and name it something unique (Like your station's name)
-- Next copy and paste the template `metadata.json` file from the mods root folder and paste it into your stations folder (The folder you created in the previous step)
+- Next, copy and paste the template `metadata.json` file from the mods root folder and paste it into your station's folder (The folder you created in the previous step)
 - The folder structure should now look as follows:
 	```
 	├── radioExt